PLAITLab

 PL for Social Good

-We invent usable programming tools to help teams working for social good—social scientists, journalists, lawyers, domain experts focused on marginalized groups.
+We invent usable programming tools to help teams with little or no formal computing education—social scientists, journalists, lawyers, scientists, advocates for marginalized groups, and other domain experts.
 (Working for social good and struggling to write code or process data?
 Get in touch!)

 PL+HCI